Alaska’s Inside Passage & Glacier Bay National Park

 Skill Level — Easy

 The cruise has been designed to accommodate a variety of fitness levels.
 Whether you are looking to take it easy or are up for a challenge, there is something for everyone.
 Unless the boat is cruising part of the day, there are active adventure options scheduled most mornings and afternoons.
 Your onboard guides will advise what activities are on offer daily and work to include everyone.
 Kayaking excursions take the form of guided paddles that can last 1-4 hours and open paddling at your own pace.
 Hiking ranges from rigorous treks over rugged terrain for the fit to easy strolls along the beach.
 Inflatable skiff rides require you to sit back and relax, with little to no effort needed.
 Paddleboarding and snorkeling (if offered) are at your own pace.
-Morning yoga classes cater to all levels and relaxing in the hot tub is for well everyone.
+Morning yoga classes cater to all levels and relaxing in the hot tub is for everyone.

 Airport Info